mipear/KPArt/README.md

 ## Wireframes

 Please find wireframes below, created using [Balsamiq](https://balsamiq.com/wireframes/desktop/#).
 Included in my wireframes are a desktop, tablet, and mobile version of each page.
-The Home Page and Contact Page will function in a similar way across devices, whilst the Gallery images will be one column instead of four in order to ensure the user can see the images/paintings clearly.
+The Home Page and Contact Page will function in a similar way across devices, whilst the Gallery images will be one column instead of four on mobile devices in order to ensure the user can see the images/paintings clearly.
 [Wireframes](docs/readmewireframes)

 ## Features